barthy-koeln/scroll-snap-slider/README.md

 This library is an opinionated minimal implementation of a common feature across many websites.
 To keep it small, there are not many fancy features and there is almost no error handling.

+However, with a clear API and the use of a ES6 class, it can provide a useful base for custom extensions.

+What this module contains:

+* Example markup for a `scroll-snap` slider
+* CSS default styling for a `scroll-snap` slider without scrollbars
+* ES6 class to slightly enhance functionality
+* ES6 class plugins for `loop`, `autoplay`, and `draggable` features
+* TypeScript Typings

+## Sizes

 Here are the sizes of individual modules, using terser and gzip with default options.
 The size increase at [bundlephobia](https://bundlephobia.com/result?p=scroll-snap-slider) between v2 and v3 is due to the entrypoint changing from 'ScrollSnapSlider' to 'index'.